• Skip to main content

 Photo of all the ingredients in the Fissler Multi Pot before being cooked.

-• Add coconut milk and corn starch to thicken it up and you've got an amazing, delicious Indian Curry Beef Stew!
+• Add coconut milk and cornstarch to thicken it up, and you’ve got an amazing, delicious Indian Curry Beef Stew!

 Close-up photo of a ladle full of the beef stew being served from pressure cooker.